calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * Touch the mouse as little as possible
 * Learn to use your IDE's advanced hotkeys
-* linter
+* Setup your IDE to use a linter
-* debugger
+* Use a debugger
-* version control
+* Use version control
-* write your automated tests before you implement your feature
+* Write your automated tests before you implement your feature
     * use `assert`
 * Standard Library - attempt to read it